-Update: If you’re an iPhone user, I highly recommend IIJmio because they are the fastest to support iOS software updates compared to DMM and the others.
+Update: If you’re an iPhone user, I highly recommend IIJmio because they are the fastest to confirm that iOS updates still work on the network.

 This Japanese MVNO is somewhat new but has quickly gained a good reputation for its service and prices.
 As far as I researched, DMM had the lowest prices for data plans.
 DMM uses the Docomo network and even has an app that you can use to check your data usage.

-The unique thing about Mineo is it uses both the Docomo and AU networks.
-You have to choose which network to use when signing up to get the SIM card for your device, but it sure is convenient that this MVNO covers both networks.
+The unique thing about Mineo is customers can choose to choose AU, Docomo, or even Softbank’s network.
+You have to choose which network to use when signing up to get the SIM card for your device, but it sure is convenient that this MVNO gives you all the options.
 I really like the look of the company’s website and their prices were affordable.

 The Switching Process

 You need to get an MNP (Mobile Number Portability) number from your current carrier.
 All you need to do is go into a store and ask them to create one for you.